keymetrics/keymetrics.github.io/docs/keymetrics/trace-to-keymetrics.md

 ## What is required to use Keymetrics?

+It requires a very short amount of time to use Keymetrics and PM2 in production.
+Basically you will just need to use pm2 as a process manager / node.js runtime and use one to command to link it to Keymetrics.

-## Start your application with PM2
+## 1/ Start your application with PM2

 <br/>
 <center>